 The Brewers’ Research and Education Fund

-The Brewers’ Company is Trustee of the Brewers’ Research and Education Fund (BREF), a major brewing industry grants award to support the brewing industry through relevant scientific research and education.
+The Brewers’ Company is Trustee of the Brewers’ Research and Education Fund (BREF), a major grants fund for the brewing industry supporting relevant scientific research and education.
 The aims of the fund are to:

 1) Promote brewing education, research and training